MHA Legal Benchmarking Report 2018June 14, 2018

-In conjunction with our UK accountancy association, MHA, we are delighted to present a benchmarking review of UK legal practices, looking at results across 2016.
-The review, undertaken by the MHA Professional Practices Group, indicates that profitability is at its highest level in the last three years.
+In conjunction with our UK accountancy association, MHA, we are delighted to present a benchmarking review of UK legal practices, looking at results across 2017.
+The review, undertaken by the MHA Professional Practices Group, reveals the need for firms to focus on organic growth, improving efficiency and billing processes as the sector faces the end of a three-year period of sustained growth.

 Key findings from the UK report include: